 Tonight’s thread is dedicated to LGBT artist Harriet Goodhue Hosmer (October 9, 1830-February 21, 1908), an important figure in American visual art during the 19th century.
 Hosmer was the first female American professional sculptor, and she achieved both fame and critical acclaim during her lifetime (though some of the latter was of the condescending, sexist, “Oh, that’s great…for a woman,” variety).
 She adapted European Neoclassicism to a personal vision that reflected her own beliefs concerning women’s equality.
 Capable of producing work on a large scale and to specific order, she was especially proficient in the execution of public monuments.
 Her smaller works were frequently produced in multiples to accommodate the great demand for them.

 Hosmer was born in Watertown, Massachusetts to Sarah Grant Hosmer and physician Hiram Hosmer.
 Before she turned twelve, her mother, sister, and two infant brothers died of tuberculosis.
 Hosmer herself had been sickly, and her father, concerned with his remaining child’s health, encouraged her to embark upon a course of physical training in order to strengthen her constitution.
 Consequently, she became an expert rower, skater, and rider.
 Mt.
 Hosmer, near Lansing, Iowa, was named for her after she won a footrace to the summit of the hill during the 1850s.

 She demonstrated an early talent for sculpture and took anatomy lessons with her father, who encouraged her educational and artistic pursuits.
-She later studied anatomy at Missouri Medical College, moved to Rome in 1852, and studied with Welsh sculptor John Gibson there from 1853 to 1860.
+She later studied anatomy at Missouri Medical College, moved to Rome in 1852, and took lessons there with Welsh sculptor John Gibson.
 In 1858, Hosmer established her own studio in Rome, leading a team comprising more than twenty men.